Fiddley Foodle Bird: Video releases

-The entire series was released on a set of VHS recordings in 2001.
+The entire series was released on a set of VHS titles in 2001.
 There was also another video released by Pocket Money Video which contained the first eight episodes.

 Music release

-A soundtrack of the series was also released on CD and cassette which contained the introduction by Bruce Forsyth, a full extended version of the main title theme song and all of the songs that were featured in all thirteen episodes of the series.
+A soundtrack of the series was also released on CD and cassette which contained the introduction by Bruce Forsyth, a full extended version of the main title theme song, and all of the songs that were featured in all thirteen episodes of the series.
 It was released by EMI Music Publishing in 1992, the same year as when the show first aired.